iceyman/ark-server-docker/README.md

 This container includes several features for long-term stability:

+* **Container Health Check:** Docker periodically probes the RCON port (27020) to determine if the server application is fully running and responsive, not just whether the container process is active.
+This helps orchestration tools reliably manage the server status.
 * **Graceful Shutdown (init: true):** The container uses the tini init system to ensure a clean shutdown when docker compose down is executed, preventing corrupted saves.
 * **Kernel Fixes (sysctls):** Required Linux kernel settings (vm.max\_map\_count) are automatically applied to prevent crashes related to Ark's memory usage in the Wine environment.
 * **Automatic Config Backup:** Every time the container starts, copies of Game.ini and GameUserSettings.ini are saved to ./serverdata/.../Backup/.